 The Project proposes construction of four single-family homes.
 The project site is designated Non-Urban 4 (NU 4) by the City's General Plan and Zoning Code, which allows single-family homes at a maximum density of one dwelling unit per two acres, agriculture, equestrian uses, private recreation, and public and institutional facilities serving the local area.
 The Project proposes four single-family homes on an approximately 20-acre site, which is equivalent to approximately one dwelling unit per five acres.
 Therefore, the Project would be consistent with the site's current land use designation and zoning and would not require a General Plan Amendment or Zone Change.
 In addition, the proposed Project would cause minimal population growth and would not induce substantial unplanned population growth exceeding existing local conditions and/or regional population projections.
-Therefore, the proposed Project would be consistent with the stress of the project would be consistent with the proposed Project would not induce substantial unplanned population growth exceeding existing local conditions and/or regional population projections.
-Therefore, the proposed Project area in the 2020-2045 RTP/SCS and 2022 AQMP.
+Therefore, the proposed Project would be consistent with the types, intensity, and patterns of land use envisioned for the Project area in the 2020-2045 RTP/SCS and 2022 AQMP.